srich-vk/Arduino-Based-Morse-Code-Encoder-Decoder/README.md

-Electronics Workshop 1 Project
-  :by Sricharan Vinoth Kumar and Saikiran.S
+Electronics Workshop 1 Project by Sricharan Vinoth Kumar and Saikiran.S

 Objective:
   To encode and decode morse code using Arduino Uno